MicrosoftDocs/quantum-docs/articles/user-guide/testing-debugging.md

 #### [Command Line / Visual Studio Code](#tab/tabid-vscode)

-To run tests, navigate to the project folder (the folder which contains `Tests.csproj`), and run the command:
+To run tests, navigate to the project folder (the folder which contains the `.csproj` file), and run the command:

 ```shell
 dotnet restore